ElliotOlbright/Relational_Rails/README.md

 ## Overview

-[Relational Rails](https://github.com/ElliotOlbright/Relational_Rails) is a week long paired project during Mod 2 of 4 for Turing School's Back-End Engineering program.
+[Relational Rails](https://github.com/ElliotOlbright/Relational_Rails) is a week long paired project during Mod 2 of Turing School's Back-End Engineering program.

-The goal was to create a functioning Rails Application that can take users through a website and give them the ability to operate CRUD commands - Create, Read, Update and Destroy data while being able to veiw the changes on the website(Rails Application)
+The goal was to create a functioning Rails Application that can take users through a website and give them the ability to use CRUD commands to Create, Read, Update, and Destroy data while being able to veiw the changes on the website(Rails Application).

 ## Learning Goals

 Learning goals and areas of focus consisted of:
-- Design a one to many relationship using a schema designer
+- Design a One-to-Many relationship using a schema designer
 - Write migrations to create tables with columns of varying data types and foreign keys.
 - Use Rails to create web pages that allow users to CRUD resources
 - Create instance and class methods on a Rails model that use ActiveRecord methods and helpers